chaijs/chai-fs/README.md

 ### file().and.equal(otherPath)

-Assert the _both_ paths exist, are files and contain the same content
+Assert that _both_ paths exist, are files and contain the same content

 	expect(path).to.be.a.file(?msg).and.equal(otherPath, ?msg);
 	expect(path).to.be.a.file(?msg).and.not.equal(otherPath, ?msg);